 Admission to the Seminary is valid for one year from the term for which the applicant is admitted.
 A new admittee can postpone enrollment in coursework for three semesters before their admission expires.
-Once an admittee's admission as expired they must re-apply (see returning student section of catalog).
+Once an admitee's admission is expired they must re-apply (see returning student section of catalog).

-$\label{lem:lem:mapplicants} \mbox{Applicants not granted admission to the MA Counseling Program may reapply after one year.}$
+Applicants not granted admission to the MA Counseling Program may reapply after one year.